-The consequence would be fewer votes available to be cast in the CMSM.
-All the voting thresholds are a percentage of available votes.
-It would not have a direct impact per se.
+ANSWER: GAC can decide not to participate in the CMSM voting mechanism and continue to act in an advisory capacity as it does now if it so chooses.
+The consequence would be fewer votes available to be cast to direct the Sole Member to take action.
+Since all the voting thresholds are a percentage of available votes, there would not be direct impact if GAC or any other SO or AC decides that it would prefer not to participate.
+If GAC or an SO or AC determines that it generally will participate, but decides not to vote on a particular issue, its abstention will lower the likelihood that the positive vote threshold necessary for a measure to pass is achieved.

----

-QUESTION: Slide 16 seems to imply that GNSO has already decided to participate in the Community Mechanism.
+13. QUESTION: Slide 16 seems to imply that GNSO has already decided to participate in the Community Mechanism.
 Is this correct?

-No one has reached the decision-point yet, but initial signals indicate that the GNSO is favourably inclined to participate.
+ANSWER: No one has reached the decision-point yet, but initial signals indicate that the GNSO is favorably inclined to participate.

----

-QUESTION: The CMSM has, for example, five RIR members (i.e., one for each of the RIRs) and five GNSO members (I.e., one for the 1000+ gTLD registries).
+14. QUESTION: The CMSM has, for example, five RIR members (i.e., one for each of the RIRs) and five GNSO members (i.e., one for the 1000+ gTLD registries).
 This is an apparent disparity but I am interested in the discussion that led to this model so I can better understand it.
 There is a similar disparity that there are only 5 ccTLD members.

-Each AC/SO can subdivide its allocated votes as they see fit.
+ANSWER: The CMSM does not have any members.
+ACs and SOs are participants in the Sole Member in that by voting they direct the Sole Member how to exercise powers.
+Each AC/SO will be allocated votes and may subdivide its allocated votes as it sees fit.
 There is no requirement to do it by region.
 The five SOs and ACs with five votes each are those the CCWG sees as most tightly connected to large Internet community constituencies.
 The lesser voting weight proposed for the remaining ACs are due to their advisory nature or the small number of parties involved in their work.
 Voting is for special powers that affect all parties equally and is not a specific SO/AC issue, so all groups are likely affected equally.

----

-QUESTION: What is the mechanism through which future changes/corrections could be made?
-For example, it is theoretically possible that (a) if there are only 7 members of the IRP standing panel; and (b) each IRP has a 3-person panel, it could be the case that, depending on the number of IRPs, the panellists could be overwhelmed.
+15. QUESTION: What is the mechanism through which future changes/corrections could be made?
+For example, it is theoretically possible that (a) if there are only seven members of the IRP standing panel; and (b) each IRP has a three-person panel, it could be the case that, depending on the number of IRPs, the panelists could be overwhelmed.
 Similarly, for example, the proposal to have the Ombudsman make the initial recommendations on Requests for Reconsideration to the BGC can only achieve its purpose of taking the ICANN legal dept. out of the loop, if the Ombudsman is required to work independently of and without consulting the ICANN Legal Department.
-If that requirement is not dealt with as an "operational detail", what's the mechanism to fix in the future?
+If that requirement is not dealt with as an “operational detail”, what's the mechanism to fix in the future?
 A Bylaws amendment?